ada-mp/OOP/README.md

 # OOP
-Assignments of the Object-Oriented Programming discipline, attended in the 1st semester of 2022
+Assignments of the Object-Oriented Programming course, attended in the 1st semester of 2022